iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part1.md

 </a>.

 <img
-  src="{{ site.baseurl }}/assets/images/vibration-vibratory-feeder.jpg"
+  src="{{ site.baseurl }}/assets/images/vibration-vibratory-screen.jpg"
-  alt="Vibratory Feeder with Vibration Sensor Location" width="100%" style="box-shadow: 0 4px 8px rgba(0, 0, 0, 0.3);"
+  alt="Vibratory Screen with Vibration Sensor Location" width="100%" style="box-shadow: 0 4px 8px rgba(0, 0, 0, 0.3);"
 />
 <figcaption>
-  Figure 5: Vibratory Feeder with the location of the Vibration Sensor [image credit: SPALECK].
+  Figure 5: Vibratory Screen with the location of the Vibration Sensor [image credit: SPALECK].
 </figcaption>

-These vibratory feeders, which ensure the even distribution of material, pose several challenges:
+These vibratory screens, which ensure the even distribution of material, pose several challenges:

-- **Large Displacements:** Vibratory feeders experience translational displacements of up to 10 cm, making not only themselves prone to considerable stresses but also make wired sensors susceptible to both connector wear and cable fatigue in the long term.
+- **Large Displacements:** Vibratory screens experience translational displacements of up to 10 cm, making not only themselves prone to considerable stresses but also make wired sensors susceptible to both connector wear and cable fatigue in the long term.